 Fall Conference: Democracy 20/20

-Join us online at our 47th annual Fall Conference as we take a clear-eyed look at the theory and practice of democracy.
-We’ll pay special attention to the current state of civic engagement in the United States.
+At our 47th annual Fall Conference we took a clear-eyed look at the theory and practice of democracy.
+We paid special attention to the current state of civic engagement in the United States.
 How can we work to bring people together when we are so divided?

 Most Recent Conference Session